Shivter14/Shivtanium/README.md

 More information about interacting with the process' environment and Shivtanium:
 - `%~1` is the PID of the calling process.
 - To modify it's variables, use `"pid[%~1]v<variable>"`.
-- Printing anything will be redirected straight into DWM.
+- Printing anything will be redirected straight into the Desktop Window Manager.
 - To communicate with the Kernel, redirect (add) data into `!sst.dir!\temp\kernelPipe`.
 Warning: Don't *lock* the pipe!
 Other processes might want to be using it >:(